 Word of Mouth

 I would consider word of mouth a very important part of any marketing campaign for an independent developer.
-Nothing sells a game as effective as someone telling a friend, that it is good.
+Nothing sells a game as effectively as someone telling a friend, that it is good.
 But you don’t really have any influence concerning this point, except making a good game.

 Making blogs or vlogs about the development process is a point, that was mentioned constantly.
 The suggestions range from daily to quarter-yearly blog posts.
-Either via a blogging service, your website, on YouTube or on whatever platform is convenient for you.
+Either via a blogging service, your website, YouTube, or on whatever platform is convenient for you.
 This ongoing process of blogging has one main goal: to build up an audience.
 And, you then can announce your game or your upcoming games to that audience.
 Now, in theory, this sounds like a great way for publicity without high costs.
 But in my view, there are a couple of caveats attached to it.

 First of all, it can be very time-consuming to write or record daily, or weekly blogs/vlogs.
 Especially if you want to write or record them in a language, that is not your mother tongue.
 Even more so because not every day or even every week something interesting happens.
 And this brings me to the next point.
-If you can’t catch your audiences attention, then they probably won’t bother following you.
+If you can’t catch your audience’s attention, then they probably won’t bother following you.
 And in this day and age, it is very hard to capture the attention of someone.
 Ask basically every full-time YouTuber about it or the dying mainstream media.

 Blogs and Vlogs are not for everyone

 Another thing to consider is, that if you want to entertain your audience with blog posts, you have to make them interesting.
 And in order to make them interesting, you probably have to write about interesting stuff happening during the development of your game, which can consist of information, that may be better held somewhat secret until it is too late for rival companies to take advantage of that information.
-For example, if you have a great idea you want to implement in your game later down the line and write about it on your blog post, then the possibility exists, that someone else sees that idea and implements it before you and thus carries off the laurels.
+For example, if you have a great idea you want to implement in your game later down the line and write about it in your blog post, then the possibility exists, that someone else sees that idea and implements it before you and thus carries off the laurels.

 So while on paper making a blog or a vlog sounds great and easy, I found, that it is actually very hard.
 And it is a lot of work to effectively capture the attention of an audience via regularly writing blog posts.